-The Center's experiences in monitoring states' fulfillment of ESC rights in different advocacy contexts over the last two decades have reinforced the importance of adopting a holistic approach to monitoring.
+The Center's experiences in monitoring states' fulfillment of ESC rights in varying contexts over the last two decades have reinforced the importance of adopting a holistic approach to monitoring.
 CESR has sought to do this by developing a methodological framework within which various quantitative and qualitative tools and techniques can be deployed.
-This multidisciplinary approach draws on valuable work from the legal, social science, statistics, public policy and economic fields.
-The OPERA framework developed by CESR provides a checklist of the relevant human rights standards and principles to take into account when monitoring ESC rights fulfillment and provides practical guidance on which tools and techniques might be employed to evaluate them.
-These range from simple descriptive statistics that summarize data to budget analysis that calculates levels of resources.
-By making explicit this crucial link between the various human rights standards and principles that underpin the obligation to fulfill and the different assessment methods available to monitor them, the framework provides a systematic approach to building evidence of failures to fulfill ESC rights.
+This multidisciplinary, mixed-methods approach draws on valuable work from the legal, social science, statistics, public policy and economic fields.
+The OPERA framework developed by CESR articulates relevant human rights standards and principles to take into account when monitoring ESC rights fulfillment and offers practical guidance on which tools and techniques might be employed to evaluate them.
+These range from simple descriptive statistics that summarize data to more complex fiscal policy and budget analyses that assess the availability and allocation of resources.
+By making explicit this crucial link between the various human rights standards and principles that underpin the obligation to fulfill and the different assessment methods available to monitor them, the framework enables a systematic approach to building evidence of failures to fulfill ESC rights.

 The OPERA framework examines both obligations of conduct and result-and, importantly, makes the link between the two.
 As outlined further below, the framework looks at different dimensions of the obligation to fulfill, grouped around Outcomes, Policy Efforts and Resources.
 It then triangulates the findings from each step to make an Assessment of a state's compliance with its obligation to fulfill human rights.
-To assess obligations of result, the 'outcomes' step analyzes socio-economic indicators to give a snapshot of enjoyment of the right(s) under review in a country.
-However, outcomes alone cannot give a full understanding of a state's compliance; to expand the analysis to look at obligations of conduct, the 'policy efforts' step looks at whether the laws and policies that give effect to the right(s) under review have been designed and implemented in line with human rights standards and principles.
+To assess obligations of result, the 'outcomes' step gives a snapshot of enjoyment of the right(s) under review in a country.
+However, outcomes alone cannot give a full understanding of a state's compliance.
+The 'policy efforts' step analyzes obligations of conduct by exploring whether the laws and policies that give effect to the right(s) under review have been designed and implemented in line with human rights standards and principles.
 The 'resources' step looks at the generation, allocation and expenditure of resources, as well as the larger macro-economic policy context that determines the availability of resources for the right(s) under review.
 The 'assessment' step looks at the broader constraints facing the government, before making a judgment about the level of compliance or non-compliance of a state with its human rights obligations based on a cumulative assessment of the findings from the prior three steps.